-Pierce Pepin Cooperative Services (PPCS) is committed to energy conservation through load management, a program carried out together with our power supplier, Dairyland Power Cooperative.
-Together with our SHIFT for Savings program, PPCS members can make a significant impact on reducing demand and keeping electric rates flat.
+PPCS is committed to energy conservation through load management, a program carried out together with our power supplier, Dairyland Power Cooperative.
+Together with our SHIFT for Savings program, PPCS members can make a significant impact on reducing demand, protecting the electric grid, and keeping electric rates flat.

 Load management is a tool used to help balance the demand for electricity with the ability to generate and economically purchase electricity.
 Dairyland and its member cooperatives save money by delaying the need to construct additional power plants and reducing the need to purchase expensive power during periods of high demand.